Sigma Auth

 const userInfo = await response.json();

-// Validate profile data
+// Validate BAP profile data

-if (!userInfo.profile?.identityKey) {
+if (userInfo.bap && !userInfo.bap.idKey) {

 }